This everyday herb guide is an essential tool to help young cooks learn how to add freshness and flavor to their recipes.

 These leaves taste good with vegetable and fish soups, meat stews, Indian foods, seafood, vegetable dishes, and sauces.

 Here you have a delicious traditional Hungarian goulash recipe that uses bay leaf.

-Used in the European, American, Latin America, and other world cuisines, oregano is an important culinary herb with an aromatic, warm, and slightly bitter taste, which can vary in intensity.
+Used in European, American, Latin American, and other world cuisines, oregano is an important culinary herb with an aromatic, warm, and slightly bitter taste, which can vary in intensity.
 It is related to marjoram and mint.

-Tastes good with: tomato sauces, stews, pork and veal dishes, roasted meats, especially lamb, pasta, pizza, fish, salads etc.
+Oregano tastes good with tomato sauces, stews, pork and veal dishes, roasted meats, especially lamb, pasta, pizza, fish, salads, etc.